osg-htc/networking/docs/perfsonar/tools_scripts/README.md

 ## Systemd service installer

 A helper script is provided to install and enable a systemd service for automatic container restart on boot.
-This ensures perfSONAR testpoint containers managed by podman-compose restart automatically after a host reboot.
+Thisensures perfSONAR testpoint containers managed by podman-compose restart automatically after a host reboot.

 * Script: `install-systemd-service.sh`